 OUR BOARD

-Lauren works for Veterans United but her background is in Social Work.
-Lauren received her BSW from Lincoln University and has worked as a caseworker in the past but most recently was the live-in Residential Supervisor for a transitional living program for youth in Jefferson City.
-For five years Lauren lived and worked with some amazing young ladies and their kids.
+Lauren’s background is in Social Work.
+Lauren received her BSW from Lincoln University and has worked as a caseworker and was the live-in Residential Supervisor for a transitional living program for youth in Jefferson City.
+For many years Lauren lived and worked with some amazing young ladies and their kids.
 In those years Lauren met several survivors of trafficking and was blown away by their resilience.
-This subject became very close to her heart in that time and she knew it was something she wanted to work to end.
+This subject became very close to her heart and she knew it was something she wanted to work to end.
 Lauren lives in Columbia.

 audrey Kaufmann